min2ha/ukwa-site/content/target/37549/index.en.md

   "subject": "EU Referendum"
 }

-# Independent, The: TUC's Frances O’Grady warns that workers’ rights are being forgotten in Brexit debate

 Many UK workers’ rights would be put at risk if the UK voted to leave the EU